-Welcome to Much Ado About Cinema!
+Welcome to Much Ado About Cinema, founded by Megan Christopher and Dilara Elbir!
 Here you will find features, reviews, and essays concerning all aspects of cinema, written by a young and diverse group of contributors.
 The work we publish here ranges from graduate-level analysis, to casual commentary on mainstream television, to festival coverage of the latest films.
 In our work, we emphasise diversity and inclusivity, and we wish to cast new impressions on the traditionally white, male and heterosexual world of film criticism.
-We take on new regular contributors frequently, and are always happy to welcome guest writers, so if you wish to contribute to the blog, please either message an admin below or see our contact page for more details!
+We take on new regular contributors frequently, and are always happy to welcome guest writers, so if you wish to contribute to the blog, please e-mail us at email@example.com.

 Sydney is from Northern California.
 She is living her dream as a first-year film student in Queens, New York and enjoys annoying her peers with hours-long rants about the latest film she is obsessed with.
 Her favorite season is awards season, and she is particularly interested in more realistic films.

 Tyler “Llewyn” Taing

 Llewyn is from Southern California.
 Hopes to transfer from community college and pursue a bachelors in film production.
 He has a broad taste in cinema, but he especially enjoys obsessing over subversive genre films and seeing them more times in theaters than a normal human being would enjoy.
 He is also Steven Spielberg’s long lost son (self-proclaimed).